JenteOttie/Goose_Genomics/BeanGoose/Window_Analyses.md

 &nbsp;

 ## Calculating pi and Dxy
 To estimate pi and Dxy, I use python-scripts written by Simon Martin, which can be found [here](https://github.com/simonhmartin/genomics_general).
+Important to keep in mind: these scripts need Python2.7 (running it with newer versions does not work)
 First, I convert the VCF-file into the proper format.
 ```
 python parseVCF.py -i BeanGoose.SNPs.HardFilt.vcf --skipIndels --minQual 30 --gtf flag=DP min=10 | gzip > BeanGoose.geno.gz